Generic Name: gemtuzumab (jem-TOOZ-oo-mab oh-zoe-ga-MYE-sin)

 Using gemtuzumab while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using gemtuzumab to make sure you are not pregnant.
 Female patients should use effective birth control during treatment with gemtuzumab and for at least 6 months after the last dose.
 Male patients who have female partners should use effective birth control during treatment with gemtuzumab and for at least 3 months after the last dose.
 If you think you have become pregnant while receiving gemtuzumab, tell your doctor right away.

 If you plan to have children, talk with your doctor before receiving gemtuzumab.
 Some men and women receiving gemtuzumab have become infertile (unable to have children).

-gemtuzumab may cause infusion-related reactions, which can be life-threatening and require immediate medical attention.
-Tell your doctor right away if you start to have a fever, chills or shaking, dizziness, trouble breathing, itching or rash, lightheadedness or fainting after receiving gemtuzumab.
+Gemtuzumab may cause infusion-related reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you start to have a fever, chills or shaking, dizziness, fast, slow, pounding, or irregular heartbeat, trouble breathing, itching or rash, lightheadedness or fainting after receiving gemtuzumab.